IBM/IBM-Z-zOS/readme.md

 *Downloading a repository*

-To download an entire repository, go to the repository's page, then click on the green "Clone or download" button on the right side, then click "Download ZIP".
-This action creates a zip file with the contents of the repository in your "Downloads" folder.
+To download an entire repository, go to the repository's page, then click on the green `Clone or download` button on the right side, then click `Download ZIP`.
+This action creates a zip file with the contents of the repository in your `Downloads` folder.
 You can use a ZIP utility to access some or all of its contents.

 *Downloading individual files*

 To download an individual file, click the link for that file.
-You should see a button named "Raw" or "Download".
-Click the "Raw" or "Download" button.
-If the file is not saved to your "Downloads" folder automatically, right-click and select "Save Page as..." and choose a location for saving the file.
-If you are using Google Chrome, modify the file extension to the one that corresponds to the file and set the "Save as type" to "All files".
+You should see a button named `Raw` or `Download`.
+Click the `Raw` or `Download` button.
+If the file is not saved to your `Downloads` folder automatically, right-click and select `Save Page as...` and choose a location for saving the file.
+If you are using Google Chrome, modify the file extension to the one that corresponds to the file and set the `Save as type` to `All files`.